Sh9hid/blog/readme.md

 Hope you like it.
 Thanks

-# ROADMAP

-1. Organize directory in better structure.
-(Done)
-2. Resume button on hover.
-3. Create home section.
-Different about me section and home section - also, containing image and intro + social icons. (done)
-4. True dark mode, toggle switch.
-5. Media queries for ipad, devices,etc.
-6. Card view highlights on hover with a image. (preferrable pink outline)
-7. Skills section should contain linear progreess bar or circular progress indicator.
-8. Fix all html errors.

 # TODO :

+3. Add toggle button.

+4. Make nav bar sticky.

 1. Nav bar - fix color.

+7. Add a skills section should contain linear progreess bar or circular progress indicator.

+5. Add a logo with the name written.

+6. Add translucent effect to the nav bar.

+9. Card view highlights on hover with a image. (preferrable pink outline)

+8. Fix all html errors.
 2. Make html modular.
-3. Add toggle button.
-4. Make nav bar sticky.
-5. Add a logo with the name written